-Guidelines for completing and presenting an application for Validation of FET programmes.
+Guidelines for completing and presenting an application for Validation of HET programmes.

-These guidelines are intended to assist providers in completing the FET Programme Descriptor as part of the QQI programme validation process.
+These guidelines are intended to assist providers in completing the HET Programme Descriptor as part of the QQI programme validation process.
 They outline the information to be included in the various sections of the descriptor.
 Terms included in the associated glossary of terms are indicated in red font.

-Providers using the FET Validation Descriptor should be aware that the programme is expected to be developed to the point that it is ready to be offered to learners.
+Providers using the HET Validation Descriptor should be aware that the programme is expected to be developed to the point that it is ready to be offered to learners.
 Detailed information is required, not just an outline.
 The validation criteria must be addressed.

 Additional documentation may be required to address the applicable validation criteria.
-Any incremental changes to the provider's QA procedures required to deliver the programme should be documented and provided with the application.
-For example, if your organisation wants to deliver the programme in a new location that you have not previously used, or to deliver a programme online for the first time, it is likely that QA procedures related to this will be needed.
+For example, any incremental changes to the provider's QA procedures required to deliver the programme should be documented and provided with the application.

-It is important to note that the purpose of these guidelines is limited to assisting providers to complete the FET Programme Descriptor.
+It is important to note that the purpose of these guidelines is limited to assisting providers to complete the HET Programme Descriptor.
 These guidelines do not supersede or replace any existing policy documentation, validation criteria or statutory quality assurance guidelines.
-It is important that you also consult those sources.
-Every attempt is made to align both the FET Programme Descriptor template and these guidelines with those sources of information.
+Every attempt is made to align both the HET Programme Descriptor template and these guidelines with those sources of information.

 Providers are therefore advised to refer to and make use of the policies, criteria and statutory guidelines relevant to the programme validation process when preparing an application for validation.
-Be aware that important additional or alternative requirements may be set out in the relevant specialised validation policy and criteria documents.
+Important additional or alternative requirements may be set out in the relevant specialised validation policy and criteria documents.